apurbo774/project-simulator-G7/PROJECT_FEATURES.md

 **Status: Implemented**

 ## 5.1.2.3-Submit complaint
-Citizen can complain thought the Submit feature and ....
+Citizen can complain thought the Submit feature by following bellow step....
 - Enter complaint description
 - Upload a photo as proof
 - Provide location manually or via GPS